 Becoming a Substitute Teacher in California

 Congrats!
 It’s stellar you’re pursuing substitute teaching.
-Whether you’re in Los Angeles, Orange County, or San Francisco Bay Area, the process of becoming a substitute teacher is simple.
+Whether you’re in Los Angeles, San Diego, or the San Francisco Bay Area, the process of becoming a substitute teacher is simple.
 It requires some paperwork and testing to ensure you’re qualified, healthy, and capable of providing a safe environment for students.

-First, let’s take a quick look at the steps you will need to complete before getting hired as a substitute teacher in California
+As of 2023, here are the steps you’ll need to complete before getting hired as a substitute teacher in multiple school districts in California.

 At Scoot, we help substitute teachers find schools and schools find exceptional substitute teachers like you.
-Working with Scoot as your employer, you can always expect a flexible schedule and market-leading pay.
+With Scoot, you can always expect a flexible schedule and market-leading pay.
 Substitute teaching allows for a rewarding career or job without the hassle of extra schooling or restrictive schedules.

 (Pst!
 Already ready to start teaching?)

 Ready to become a substitute teacher in CA?
-Here’s how to get started and the requirements.
+No worries!
+Check out our other blog posts.

 Step 1: Have a bachelor’s degree